 Ruling for potential foreign investor

 A foreign (i.e. non-Dutch) entity with the intention to invest in the Netherlands may obtain a ruling as a potential foreign investor.
 The ruling is not limited to the Dutch corporate income tax and dividend withholding taxes, but may also include transactions related to individual income tax, wage taxes and value added taxes.
 This ruling is only granted when (i) the potential investor’s central management is not located in the Netherlands, (ii) the potential investor does not have undertaken activities, other than auxiliary, in the Netherlands before and (iii) the investment creates employment in the Netherlands.

 To ensure the quality and uniformity of the rulings issued, all international rulings also need to be signed-off by a newly established team called the Team International Tax Certainty.
 The Dutch tax authorities will closely examine the principal purpose of the specific structure for which a ruling is requested.
 A ruling will be denied if the sole or decisive motive is to avoid Dutch or foreign taxes.

 The question is how the international tax practice will be affected by these measures.
 Although existing rulings and situations where no ruling has been or will be requested will not be directly affected, the expectation is that international groups with a ‘letterbox presence’ will no longer remain present in The Netherlands.
-Fear exists that political pressure may lead to a policy which may also affect the attractiveness of the Netherlands in a negative way for international groups with a real operational presence, thus putting The Netherlands at a disadvantage compared with certain other EU countries.
-In the coming months interested parties will undoubtedly see to it that their legitimate interests are taken into account and the announced steps only affect those who should be affected.
+For companies with a real presence the Netherlands however remain an attractive location for holding companies, for tax and non-tax reasons.